NixonZ/simulation/README.md

 Further, we are also going to change the linear model to incorporate other ML techniques and hopefully create a better predictor.

 `Simulation`
 We follow a object oriented approach for creating a general Queueing System.
 Currently you can initialise the queue with n customers, and also add a new queue in between simulation.
 The departure time distributions and number of servers vs time need to be provided.
+A new class for series station - system_ is added.
 All test cases can be found [here](Queue_class_test.cpp).